cask/cask/README.md

 ![Cask](cask.png)

-Cask for Emacs is what Bundler is to Ruby.
-It aims to make ELPA dependency management in Emacs painless (as painless as it can be).
-This includes both your local Emacs installation and Emacs package development.
+Cask is a project management tool for Emacs that helps automate the package development cycle; development, dependencies, testing, building, packaging and more.

+Cask can also be used to manage dependencies for your local Emacs configuration.

 To install Cask, run this command: